0xethll/shieldkit/README.md

 ### Playground App

 See the [Playground README](./apps/playground/README.md) for an interactive demo with:
-- 3 real-world scenarios (Lending, Payment, DeFi)
+- 2 integration modes (Dialog and Sidebar patterns)
-- Configurable widget
+- Configurable widget features
-- Live code preview
+- Live code preview for each mode

 ### Basic Usage Examples